mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 #### 2.1.3 Deploying the App to an Environment {#deploy-the-app-to-an-environment}

-The previous steps explained how to deploy a deployment package to Mendix Cloud, but the app is not running yet.
-To deploy a deployment package to a node environment where you can run your app, follow these steps:
+The previous steps explained how to deploy a deployment package to Mendix Cloud, but the app based on the deployment package is not running yet.
+To deploy a deployment package to a node environment where you can run the app, follow these steps:

 1. Go to the [Developer Portal](https://sprintr.home.mendix.com).
 2. Open your app.